AmphibiaWeb/amphibian-disease-tracker/Creating a New Project.md

 The file should either have a header row, or use the order presented at BiSciCol.org.

-Upon project saving, your datafile will be given an ARK identifier (such as `ark:/1547/APH2`), resolvable by the Name2Thing service (eg, https://n2t.net/ark:/21547/APH2).
+Upon project saving, your datafile will be given an ARK identifier (such as `ark:/21547/APH2`), resolvable by the Name2Thing service (eg, https://n2t.net/ark:/21547/APH2).
 This ARK is distinct from your project ARK, and visiting that resolver URL will scroll the download button into view and make it pulse green (resolving into a url akin to https://amphibiandisease.org/project.php?id=4bc91fb90ff5575d5affec1724447bba#dataset:7f5d6fe37b819da189d99e077aa89279).

-# Without Data

-First, visit [https://amphibiandisease.org/admin](https://amphibiandisease.org/admin) to log in or create a user.

-From there, you'll be confronted with this page:

-PAGE SCREENSHOT

-Click "Create Project", and you'll get the project creator page.

-TODO
+**IMPORTANT**: Uploading your data does NOT save your data to the system.
+If you quit before saving your project, your dataset will live on CartoDB, but not be associated with a project and inaccessible.
+You will have to upload it again to associate it with a new project.

+## Saving

+Before you click the save button, read it!
+It will give you feedback on what it thinks your project creation parameters are.

+If your project is private, make sure that the button says you're creating a private project, and the symbol is of a lock.
+Remember, once a project is made public it can never be made private.

+If your project is public, make sure that the button says public and the symbol is that of a globe.
+If you accidentally make a project private, you can easily make it public via a toggle on the editor.

+If you've uploaded data, the save button will state "Save Data", as well.
+If it does not say that, your data will **not** be saved.

+Once you click the save button, your data will be processed and saved to the server.
+Upon project saving, your datafile will be given an ARK identifier (such as `ark:/21547/ANU2`), resolvable by the Name2Thing service (eg, https://n2t.net/ark:/21547/ANU2).